 9 Fish Oil

-When people talk about fish oils, they are usually referring to the omega 3 fats called EPA and DHA.
-Various studies over the years have noted fish oils power at reducing lipid levels.
-Unlike many of the other supplements mentioned above, the most consistent finding is fish oil reduces triglyceride levels.
+When people talk about fish oils, they usually refer to the omega-3 fats called EPA and DHA.
+Various studies over the years have noted fish oils power to reduce lipid levels.
+Unlike other supplements mentioned above, the most consistent finding is fish oil reduces triglyceride levels.
 To achieve these effects, researchers often study more than most people typically use, such as 3-4 grams per day.

 Most fish oil supplements contain a combination of EPA and DHA.
 Some evidence suggests EPA may be more powerful when it comes to reducing heart disease risk factors.
 The prescription drug, called Vascepa contains 4 grams of EPA.
 It has no DHA.
 At least one large trial has noted this EPA-only drug reduced the risk of strokes and heart attacks by 25%.
-Whether or not a supplement would produce similar benefits is not known.
+Some researchers have criticized the evidence, however the placebo used in the study was a poor choice. this means it may work less well than first thought.
+Whether or not a fish oil supplement would produce similar benefits is not known.

 What Do I Suggest?